 Raylan sports this denim jacket and jeans look in at least five separate combinations.
 The most common shirt accompaniment by far is a dark blue henley, although he also wears dark layered shirts, a dark shirt over a light-colored henley, and even a purple shirt on many different occasions based on the episode and context.
 Since we’re celebrating the 4th of July, BAMF Style is gonna take a look at an All-American red, white, and blue look as Raylan pairs his denim sandwich with red, white, and blue plaid shirts.

-First – the jacket.
-The familiar red “e tab” tag on the left pocket flap tells us that this is a genuine Levi’s trucker jacket constructed of blue stonewashed denim.
+First: the jacket.
+The familiar red “e tab” tag on the left pocket flap tells us that this is a genuine Levi’s trucker jacket, specifically the “Type III”, made from blue stonewashed denim.
 The jacket has horizontal front yokes that end below the second button and just above the pockets.

 The back has a separate yoke with horizontal stitching across the shoulder blades.
 The fit is straight and comfortable, hitting just below the hip.
 Two vertical seams extend down from the chest pocket top to the adjustable waistband.

 Raylan’s jacket has four outer pockets.
 The two patch pockets on the chest are pointed with more dramatic Western-style pointed flaps that close through a steel button.
-The two lower pockets on each side are welted for easy hand access; the handwarmer pockets were added to Levi’s denim jackets in mid-1980.
+The two lower pockets on each side are welted for easy hand access; the handwarmer pockets were added to Levi’s denim jackets in the 1980s.
 The waistband is slightly adjustable with a small buttoned strap on each side.
 Raylan wears his jacket cuffs buttoned.
-All buttons – including the six buttons down the front – are aluminum stud buttons.
+All buttons—including the six buttons down the front—are aluminum “donut”-style rivet buttons.

-Raylan wisely contrasts his medium blue denim jacket with his darker blue wash denim jeans.
-Raylan typically wears Levi’s jeans as well with a straight leg fit, belt loops, a button-fly, and the standard five-pocket layout: two front pockets, right coin pocket, and two rear patch pockets.
+Raylan wisely contrasts his medium blue denim jacket with his darker indigo jeans.
+Raylan typically wears Levi’s 501 Original Fit jeans as well, characterized by their button-fly, belt loops, and the standard five-pocket layout: two front pockets, right coin pocket, and two rear patch pockets.

 The denim sandwich is Raylan’s favorite off-duty look, and he twice sports it with two different red, white, and blue plaid shirts.
 The first instance is during the final scenes of “Fixer” (Episode 1.03) when he pays Ava a late night visit.
 The second instance is for most of “Full Commitment” (Episode 2.11) when Tim is assigned to guard him all day.

-In both instances, he wears the Baron Hats cattleman’s hat in sahara tan 200XXX beaver with a 3.25″ brim, 4.25″ crown, and thin tooled leather band with a ranger-style side buckle.
+In both instances, Raylan wears his signature Baron Hats cattleman’s hat in sahara tan 200XXX beaver with a 3.25″ brim, 4.25″ crown, and thin tooled leather band with a ranger-style side buckle.
 Baron Hats currently offers “The RG” on its site, starting at $700.

 Both plaid shirts have long sleeves with button cuffs, black buttons down a front placket, and double patch pockets that close on the chest with buttoned flaps.

-The first season shirt is Tartan plaid flannel, consisting of bold red, white, and dark blue criss-crossing stripes under a red multi-windowpane overcheck.
+The first season shirt is a tartan plaid flannel, consisting of bold red, white, and dark blue criss-crossing stripes under a red multi-windowpane overcheck.

 We see much more of the “Full Commitment” plaid shirt; this shirt has a warmer red flannel ground with a fine white and blue shadow plaid overcheck.
 The overcheck rotates 45° on each pocket to create an “X” plaid illusion.
 This shirt is also reinforced with a light blue-gray lining that calls out the gray shadow of the blue check.
 The chest pocket flaps are slim with rounded corners.
 Raylan wears the cuffs unbuttoned but only rolls the shirt partially up past his wrist.

-Raylan also sticks with his usual footwear, a pair of dark brown anteater Western-style cowboy boots from Justin with decorative stitching on the calf leather shafts, his primary footwear for the first two seasons before switching to custom Lucchese ostrich boots for the third season onward.
+Raylan also sticks with his usual footwear, a pair of dark brown anteater Western-style cowboy boots from Justin, his primary footwear for the first two seasons before switching to custom Lucchese ostrich boots from the third season onward.

 Raylan sticks with the matching belt and shoes rule by wearing a brown tooled leather belt.
 Both on and off duty, he carries his Glock 17 in a tan-finished full grain leather Bianchi Model 59 Special Agent® thumb break paddle holster.
 His particular model would be the #19128, which is fitted for a right-hand shooter carrying a 4.49″-barreled full size Glock, though he switched to a custom-made [non-Bianchi] holster for the second season onward.

 Raylan keeps his accessories simple.
-On his left wrist is the same TAG Heuer Series 6000 Chronometer wristwatch that he wears throughout most of the show with its brushed steel case, white dial, and brown alligator strap, before he would swap it out for the cheaper Japanese-made Versales quartz watch through the end of the series.
+On his left wrist is the same TAG Heuer Series 6000 Chronometer wristwatch that he wears throughout most of these early seasons with its brushed steel case, white dial, and brown alligator strap, before he would swap it out for the cheaper Japanese-made Versales quartz watch through the end of the series.

-Raylan also wears his sole piece of jewelry, a silver horseshoe ring, on the third finger of this right hand.
+Raylan also wears his sole piece of jewelry, a sterling silver horseshoe ring with braided side detail, on the third finger of this right hand.

 Go Big or Go Home